esobrino/Datovy/README.md

 ## <span style="color:skyblue">Record Management</span>
 Enough metadata details about record management are provided as a starting point.
 Details about each column could be found in the documentation folder.

+## <span style="color:skyblue;font-weight:bold">DICTIONARIES - SCHEMAS</span>
+Associated with this contribution Datovy released a separate project that was used to prepare a full sample of a Data Dictionary, Schemas in various languages including XSD and JSON Schema among other resources.
+The EDAM (Enterprise Data Asset Management) Windows (WinUI) desktop App was used to produce these artifacts and can be found as Datovy.Edam.

 ## <span style="color:skyblue;font-weight:bold">ROAD MAP</span>
 The following is a tentative plan that will be modified based on the community feedback:
 1) Define the Communicable Disease (CD) Database Schema.